marco-chiani/GRETA/README_GRETA.txt

 The project activity is oriented towards the best exploitation of the energy available in the operating environment and adoption of all the concepts, both in design and implementation, known as “green electronics”.
 To reconcile the maximum general validity of the expected results with the need to define precisely the technical and performance requirements for the development of the demonstrator, a significant application has been identified among those indicated in Horizon 2020.

-Participants:
+General coordinator: Prof. Marco Chiani, Università di Bologna

+Partners:

-Università di Bologna (coordinatore Prof. Marco Chiani) Università di Pavia (responsabile UdR Prof. Maurizio Bozzi) Università di Perugia (responsabile UdR Prof. Luca Roselli) Università di Ferrara (responsabile UdR Prof. Andrea Conti)
+Università di Bologna (responsabile scientifico Prof. Davide Dardari) Università di Pavia (responsabile UdR Prof. Maurizio Bozzi) Università di Perugia (responsabile UdR Prof. Luca Roselli) Università di Ferrara (responsabile UdR Prof. Andrea Conti)